BobS0327/upbserver/README.md

 There is also a config.properties file that must be updated prior to executing the application An example of the file is..

 *#*upbServer configuration properties
 *#*Linux /dev/ttyUSB0
 comm=COM4
 *#*port for http server
 port=8080
 upbexpfilefullpathname=c:/temp/myUpStart.upe
 dbname=upbserver.db
 sourceid=255
-*#*number of seconds delay between issuing serial write commands delaybetweencommands=4
+*#*number of seconds delay between issuing serial write commands delaybetweencommands=5 httpcontext=/upb networkid=1
-httpcontext=/upb
-networkid=1
-*#*name of csv input file for product description table (products)
+*#*name of csv input file for product description table (products) productcsvfile=c:/temp/upbserver.csv
-productcsvfile=c:/temp/upbserver.csv
-*#*delay for sending web response, needed for getting response from device and sending response to client
+*#*delay for sending web response, needed for getting response from device and sending response to client webresponsedelay=6
-webresponsedelay=6
 *#* source email for sending emails/texts
-fromemail=abc@wherever.com
+fromemail=user@usermail.com
 *#*target email
-toemail=cde@whatever.com
-emailuserid=goofy@whatever.com
+toemail=targetuser@usermail.com
+emailuserid=targetuser@usermail.com
 emailpassword=password
-*#*reboot timer values
-rebootserver=0,1,0,0,0
+*#*run diagnostic at specific hour minute (HH,MM) in 24 hour military time diagnosticRunTime=7,30
+*#*name of interface needed to get local ip address of computer *#*this is needed for RPI since RPI default interface returns 127.0.0.1 *#*networkinterface is meaningless for Windows networkinterface=eth1
+*#*port used to transfer database file to client portusedforfiledownload=8081

 The *#* sign is a COMMENT.
 The delaybetweencommands and webresponsedelay are used to fine tune the app for your installation.
 These variable may have to be increased/decreased as required.

-The email variables are NOT yet implemented.
-I intend to add diagnostics to the app to determine if network and/or RS-232 connectivity has been lost.
-At which time, I'll restart the app and restest network/RS-232 connectivity to verify problem has been resolved.
-I will also send a text alert to notify user of any issues.

-The rebootserver option will allow the user to restart the hardware (RPI, Windows desktop etc.) once a week at a specific time.
-This is an optional variable and does NOT have to be used.
-I added it for anyone using this app on a Windows desktop.
-I've found that Windows can become somewhat unstable after running for an extended period of time.
-Especially, when MS sends updates to the machine.
-Thus, the reason for the reboot option.
-This option is NOT yet implemented.
+The diagnosticRumTime variable is used to send an email at the time determined (hh,mm in military time) with info on the health (status) of upbServer.
+It provides total uptime as well as test results verifying that the network and serial link are functioning properly.

 For serial communications, I use the Java-Simple-Serial-Connector.